stephapesce/mission11_delpesc/README.md

 Index View: Displays a list of books with pagination.
 By default, 10 books are shown per page.

-Styling: The page is styled using Bootstrap, following the guidance from the videos or the “Applying Bootstrap Styles” section in Chapter 7 of the Freeman book (pages 152-154).
+Styling: The page is styled using Bootstrap.

 Setup
 Database: Scaffold the database from the provided link: